 5. Use employee referral in an all-new way

-One of the best recruiting methods you can possibly have is an employee referral program.
+One of the best ways to find employees is through an employee referral program.
 Most referral programs today are pitched as “refer your friends and family members”—and that’s great.
 But, what if you deployed your team to actively scout talent?
 Incentivize them to bring in new applicants.

 6. Advertise where your best candidates go